glass bowl with roasted coffee beans

 • Acidity: Light roasts are known for their higher acidity, which gives the coffee a lively and crisp taste.

-• Sweetness: Expect a natural sweetness, reminiscent of honey or caramel, that balances the acidity beautifully.
+• Sweetness: Expect a natural sweetness reminiscent of honey or caramel that balances the acidity beautifully.

 Dark Roast Coffee

-Dark roast coffee, on the other hand, offers a completely different experience.
-The longer roasting process brings out deeper, more robust flavors.
-Here’s what you’ll find:
+Dark roast coffee, on the other hand, offers an entirely different experience.
+The longer roasting process of dark roasts brings out deeper, more robust flavors.

 • Chocolatey Undertones: Dark roasts often have rich, chocolatey flavors, ranging from milk chocolate to dark cocoa.

-• Smoky and Spicy Notes: You might detect smoky, toasty, or even spicy elements, adding a bold character to the coffee.
+• Smoky and Spicy Notes: You might detect smoky, toasty, or spicy elements, adding a bold character to the coffee.

 • Bitterness: The extended roasting process can introduce a pleasant bitterness akin to the taste of dark chocolate or roasted nuts.